Halifax Minor Ball Hockey LeagueRules

 - The refs will call this 100%, no leeway!
 Please keep the sticks down!

 - Contacting the goalie – players are not permitted to enter the crease with either foot.
+If an offensive player touches the crease with their foot - it is a penalty shot.

 - Any unnecessary roughness can be considered roughing.
 It is a penalty shot.